Dichill/HadesArduino/README.md

 <img src="">

 ## HadesArduino
-* Hades Arduino has these features available
-It has the capability to do anything with RFID whether it be for **Hotel Management** or for **Attendace** so on or so forth.
+* Hades Arduino has these features available, It has the capability to do anything with RFID whether it be for **Hotel Management** or for **Attendace** so on or so forth.
   * Attendance System
   * Checking System
   *  Whitelist System